-Please note: If you are experiencing suicidal ideation or psychotic symptoms it may be determined that tele-health is not the best option.
+Please note: If you are experiencing suicidal ideation or psychotic symptoms it may be determined that online therapy is not the best option.

-2) I will contact you to set up a free consultation call and talk further about what you are looking to address in therapy and whether we would be a good fit for each other, also to see if our schedules would even align.
+2) During the free consultation call I will ask you questions about what you are looking to address in therapy and whether we would be a good fit for each other, also to see if our schedules would even align.

 3) If we decide to move forward: